mwkorver/lambda-gdal_translate/README.md

 This is based on Hector Castro's [lambda-gdalinfo](https://github.com/hectcastro/lambda-gdalinfo).
-If you are new to AWS Lambda a good place to start is [here]( http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)
+If you are new to AWS Lambda a good place to start is [here]( http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) An overview about running arbitrary exectables is [here](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).

 # lambda-gdal_translate

 This project allows you to run [gdal_translate](http://www.gdal.org/gdal_translate.html) utility using the [AWS Lambda](https://aws.amazon.com/lambda/) execution environment.
-Generally it allows you run a batch operation, one line of which might look like this,
+Generally, it allows you run a batch operation, one line of which might look like this,

 ```bash
 gdal_translate -b 1 -b 2 -b 3 -of GTiff -outsize 50% 50% -co tiled=yes -co BLOCKXSIZE=512 -co BLOCKYSIZE=512' -co PHOTOMETRIC=YCBCR -co COMPRESS=JPEG -co JPEG_QUALITY='85' input.tif output.tif
 ```
 but from AWS Lambda in a highly parallel, serverless way.
-What makes this possible at scale is that you are working with data in [Amazon S3](https://aws.amazon.com/s3), rather than data in a traditional file system.
+What makes this possible at scale is that the Lambda function is working with data in [Amazon S3](https://aws.amazon.com/s3), serverless object storage, rather than data in a traditional file system.
 This example uses the USDA's NAIP data set.
-You can read more about the NAIP data, which is available as part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).
+The NAIP data is part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).

 ## Statically Linked `gdal_translate`